 Lastly, there has never been a single bed 2 color changer for the 260 bulky.
 Extension rails for the bulky machine were manufactured at one point.
 If a second carriage for the bulky is available as well as the rails, working this way opens up a range of complex fabrics for execution more easily.

 And then, buyer beware!
 I am still experimenting with a patterned ruffle.
 So I tried the card first with 2 carriages, but the design was different than one of my aged swatches using the same card.

-I am getting along better with the color changer by making different yarn choices, so I now have a WIP, and am going about a shawl design backwards: ruffle first, body later.
-Reasoning: seam as you knit should be easier if not taking place during ruffle knitting.
+4/6/17 I am getting along better with the color changer by making different yarn choices, so I now have a WIP, and am going about a shawl design backward: ruffle first, body later.
+Reasoning: seam-as-you-knit should be easier if not taking place during ruffle knitting.
 If the latter is not bound off it may be continued with body knitting taken off on scrap yarn if needed to facilitate doing so.
-BTW, as with all knitting that uses patterning on only part of the knitting on the machine, end needle selection must be cancelled on the knitting undercarriage.
-Any reverse movement of the carriage will advance the card a pattern row, so that is an added possibility for errors as the knit grows in length.
-The pattern has 18 row segments, 36 for the full repeat.
+BTW, as with all knitting that uses patterning on only part of the knitting on the machine, end needle selection must be canceled on the knitting undercarriage.
+Any reverse movement of the carriage will advance the card for a pattern row, so that is an added possibility for errors as the knit grows in length.
+The pattern has 18-row segments, 36 for the full repeat.
 For 36 passes of the carriage, only 8 full rows of knitting take place.
 Every individual has their own design process.
 I tend not to sketch, but rather to make decisions as each piece grows.
 As for some math?
-800 rows would actually take 3600 passes of the carriage, the shawl requirements tbd.
+800 rows would actually take 3600 passes of the carriage, the shawl requirements TBD.
 (3276 on completion).

 If the ribber setting plate needs to be moved forward in order to balance your ribber when in use, setting it as close to the needle bed as possible or even removing it may be needed if it starts to catch and hold the yarn